-Please find the topic overview for this term on the JYS website under: Classes>Reception Class.
-Once again, this is set out as a jigsaw and shows how the Early Years Foundation Stage curriculum is organised into seven areas of learning and links to our 'Out of this World!' topic which has themes of colour, shape and space running through it.
+Please find attached to this letter the topic overview for this term.
+Once again this is set out as a jigsaw and shows how the Early Years Foundation Stage curriculum is organised into seven areas of learning and links to our 'Out of this World!' topic which has themes of colour, shape and space running through it.
 We hope that this will provide you with a more detailed insight into what your child will be learning about over the coming weeks.
-Please remember to continue to check the VLE for snap-shots of our week's learning.
+The children have already been asking questions about space and space travel and we will be building on what they already know.

 Please continue to go through your child's phonic folders regularly.
-We will be concentrating on two letter phonemes if your child is confident with the single letter phonemes.
-At this stage, children can find it tricky to identify phonemes made with two letters like 'ai' as in 'rain', so the more regularly you can point them out in words, the better.
-'Robot talking' is equally as important, both hearing it and saying it themselves.
-Play a game where you robot talk a word and your child has to guess what you are saying e.g. 'm-o-p.'
-Swap role, see is they can robot talk you a word for you to guess (they may need some ideas of simple words to start with such as cup, cat, mat, rug, dog, dug... rather than snowman!)
+We will be concentrating on two letter phonemes, if your child is confident with the single letter phonemes.
+At this stage children can find it tricky to identify phonemes made with two letters like 'ai' as in 'rain', so the more regularly you can point them out in words, the better.